 Sara and her sister didn’t raft alone.
 In addition to their guide, they had about a dozen other people on their raft.
 Over the course of several days, the people on this raft had the opportunity to bond and build relationships.
 Sara and her sister met people they would not have otherwise met by participating in this great adventure.

-Trying new things is a great way to meet new people, especially if you’re in a job where you don’t usually see that many people.
-If you’re working from home or work in a small office, trying new things can help you meet new friends.
-For those who are single, trying new things may provide an opportunity to meet a new significant other.
+Trying something new is a great way to meet new people, especially if you’re in a job where you don’t usually see that many people.
+If you’re working from home or working in a small office, trying new things can help you meet new friends.
+For those who are single, trying something new may provide an opportunity to meet a new significant other.

-Trying new things offers a great alternative to bars or online dating if you’re trying to meet someone.
+Don’t be afraid.
+Trying something new offers a great alternative to bars or online dating if you’re trying to meet someone.
 Whether the new thing is something you love or something you hate, the shared experience can be a great opportunity to start a new friendship or relationship.

 “Make your hi story more powerful than your history.”